 B. Covenant Discipleship

 We had a regular covenant discipleship meeting every week.
-The CD group was organized by our Pastoral Intern Jonathan Tanner.
+The CD group was organized by our a student and one of our seminary interns.

 C. Practical Christianity

 In the fall of 2008, one of our freshmen, a young woman named Jennifer Kinne showed great leadership in taking charge of this program and has developed excellent study outlines and had a number of very successful discussions, which she did throughout the year, often following the themes of the Sunday worship.
 Average attendance: 5.

 Every week, the chaplain led a weekly Bible study in the Tavern called “Scripture with Fries and a Soda” covering texts like Revelation, Romans, and others.
 This program continued in Fall 2008 and served as the membership class for the two young women who joined the UMC in the Fall Average attendance: 4.

 I provided a weekly course in the history, theology, beliefs, and practices of United Methodism.
 It was made available to those seeking to join The United Methodist Church and those simply interested in learning more about United Methodism.
 It served as the membership class for those who became members in 2008.
 This program continued in Fall 2008 and served as the membership class for the two young women who joined the UMC in the Fall.